 How are you doing?
 Busy, I bet.
 There’s never enough time between running a business and managing your personal life.
-Some experts estimate that we spend nearly 14 hours a week just handling emails!
-That adds up to more than four months per year—which is no small chunk of time.
+Some experts estimate we spend nearly 14 hours a week just handling emails!
+That adds up to more than four months per year—no short time.
 It doesn’t have to be this way: We can use our time and resources better by identifying the most considerable time wasters and finding intelligent ways to reduce them.
 Here are a few ways that can help you get started today:

 Emails are one of the biggest time wasters.
-It can be difficult to stop checking your email, whether trying to avoid something or being too distracted by the constant stream of new messages coming in.
+It can be difficult to stop checking your email, whether trying to avoid something or being too distracted by the constant stream of new messages.

-It’s essential to check your email less frequently, so you’re not wasting time trying to get organized later.
+You must check your email less frequently to avoid wasting time trying to get organized later.
 Still, it can also be tempting to keep checking it throughout the day because of the anxiety associated with missing out on something important.
-The key is finding a balance between keeping up with your inbox and letting go of those fears, so they don’t hold back productivity at work.
+The key is balancing keeping up with your inbox and letting go of those fears so they don’t hold back productivity at work.

 Listen to voicemails

-One of the easiest ways to cut down on time spent listening to voicemails is to ensure you’re listening to them first.
+One of the easiest ways to reduce time spent listening to voicemails is to ensure you listen to them first.
 This can be done by setting up automatic responses that let customers know when someone will get back to them or offer other options if it’s not urgent.

 If someone needs help immediately but doesn’t want or need an immediate response, they may leave a voicemail instead of calling.
 These messages tend to be less complicated than other forms of communication—and thus easier for businesses that aren’t yet used to talking with people via phone every day- but require careful attention so as not to neglect anyone!